 If you know that your child needs to properly knuckle down and try their best for this particular test, then you may want to understand more about how you can encourage them.
 One of the simplest things that you can do is to try and make their preparation for their test as fun as possible.
 James Goldsmith at 11plustutorsinessex.co.uk offers us these tips:

 No child can resist the idea of playing a game and therefore, if you want to make learning and preparation for a test all the easier, then a game is definitely going to be a huge helping hand.
 The type of game that you and your child plays will really depend on their own interests as well as the subject that you are preparing for.
 However, the main aim should always be making sure that your child wants to be involved with their own learning rather than avoid it.

-Treat them to some nice stationary
+Treat them to some nice stationery

 Every single child loves having a treat, so why not encourage them to study using some brand new stationery?
-Not only will they want to use it, but they can also use items such as different coloured pens or stickers, in order to help them revise and prep for their test.
+Not only will they want to use it, but they can also use items such as different coloured pens or planner stickers, in order to help them revise and prep for their test.

 Study somewhere different

 In the most part, the majority of studying is done inside the home, often in the kitchen or dining room.
 But who says that this has to be the case?
 Studying and exam prep is portable, which means that if your child is showing signs of flagging, then perhaps you could take them outside.
 Not only will they get some fresh air, but it also breaks up the routine that you might otherwise find yourself in.

 Studying for long periods of time can be hard going for even the most studious of students.
 Our brains are going to need a break and so do the brains of our children too.
 Unleashing your creative side is one of the best ways to do this.
 Not only does it create a break in the studying and test prep, but it also allows them to let their hair down and have a little fun too.